+- Citizens with Disabilities

+- General Public (citizens of all ages, interests and abilities)

+- Teachers

+- Students

+- K-12 community

-Citizens with Disabilities General Public (citizens of all ages, interests and abilities) Teachers Students K-12 community Parents of Students Access through local public libraries to SCSL collections and its highly skilled research and technical staff Broad range of up-to-date reference, research, and other materials Superior personal service and timely response Statewide programs and services Improvement of local library services Homework assistance Assignment research Professional support and development Professional supplementation of classroom materials (books, resources, etc.) Quality resources available for citizens with visual and physical disabilities Accessible collections, resources and services that support information needs Personalized one-on-one service from skilled information professionals --- ---
+- Parents of Students

+- 24/7 access to high quality information resources to meet their needs. - Access through local public libraries to SCSL collections and its highly skilled research and technical staff - Broad range of up-to-date reference, research, and other materials - Superior personal service and timely response - Statewide programs and services - Improvement of local library services - Homework assistance - Assignment research - Professional support and development - Professional supplementation of classroom materials (books, resources, etc.) - Quality resources available for citizens with visual and physical disabilities - Accessible collections, resources and services that support information needs - Personalized one-on-one service from skilled information professionals